-Section 196.
-Scats-All seats in the auditorium, balcony or gallery, except those contained in the boxes, shall be firmly secured to the floor and no sent shall have more than six sents between it and the aisles on each side, and no seat in the auditorium, except those contained in the boxes, shall be less than thirty-one inches from back to back, measured in a horizontal direction and not less than twenty inches in width from center to center of arm, and not less than thirty inches from back to back and twenty inches from arm to arm in the balcony or gallery.
-All platforms in balconies or galleries formed to receive the seats shall be not more than twenty-one inches in width of risers nor less than thirtyone inches in width of platform.
+SECTION 196.
+SEATS.-All seats in the auditorium, balcony or gallery, except those contained in the boxes, shall be firmly secured to the floor and no seat shall have more than six (6) seats between it and the aisles on each side, and no seat in the auditorium, except those contained in the boxes, shall be less than thirty-one (31) inches from back to back, measured in a horizontal direction and not less than twenty (20) inches in width from center to center of arm, and not less than thirty (30) inches from back to back and twenty (20) inches from arm to arm in the balcony or gallery.
+All platforms in balconies or galleries formed to receive the seats shall be not more than twentyone (21) inches in width of risers nor less than thirty-one (31) inches in width of platform.

-Section 197.
-Exit Signs-Red Lights-(a) Each and every exit which can be used in case of fire shall be designated by the word EXIT in plain English letters, not less than eight inches in length and so situated immediately over or on the EXIT that they can be readily seen from any or all parts of the auditorium, balcony or gallery. (b) A red light shall be placed over each of said exits and kept burning during the time of the performance and no other fixed red light will be permitted in the auditorium, balcony or gallery and the fact that such red lights indicate an exit to be used in case of fire shall be conspicuously printed on the programme used in the theater. (c) All such exit lights must be independent and controlled by a separate circuit, with a switch or shutoff located in the box office or manager's office and controlled only in that particular place and shall remain lighted until the entire audience has left the theater.
+SECTION 197.
+EXIT SIGNS-RED LIGHTS.-(a) Each and every exit which can be used in case of fire shall be designated by the word EXIT in plain English letters, not less than eight (8) inches in length and so situated immediately over or on the exit that they can be readily seen from any or all parts of the auditorium, balcony or gallery. (b) A red light shall be placed over each of said exits and kept burning during the time of the performance and no other fixed red light will be permitted in the auditorium, balcony or gallery and the fact that such red lights indicate an exit to be used in case of fire shall be conspicuously printed on the programme used in the theater. (c) All such exit lights must be independent and controlled by a separate circuit, with a switch or shutoff located in the box office or manager's office and controlled only in that particular place and shall remain lighted until the entire audience has left the theater.

-Section 198.
-Aisles-(a) All aisles on the respective floors, having seats on both sides of the same, shall not be less than three feet wide, where they begin, and shall be increased in width towards the exit, in the ratio of one and one-half inches to five running feet. (b) Aisles having seats on one side only shall be not less than two feet wide at their beginning and increased in width the same as aisles having seats on both sides. (c) All aisles and passageways shall be kept free of camp stools, chairs, sofas and other obstruction and no person shall be allowed to stand in or occupy any of the aisles excepting the space in the rear of the last row of seats.
+SECTION 198.
+AISLES.-(a) All aisles on the respective floors, having seats on both sides of the same, shall not be less than three (3) feet wide, where they begin, and shall be increased in width towards the exit, in the ratio of one and one-half $(1\frac{1}{2})$ inches to five (5) running feet. (b) Aisles having seats on one side only shall be not less than two feet wide at their beginning and increased in width the same as aisles having seats on both sides. (c) All aisles and passageways shall be kept free of camp stools, chairs, sofas and other obstruction and no person shall be allowed to stand in or occupy any of the aisles excepting the space in the rear of the last row of seats.

-Section 199.
-Water Closets-Every theater shall be provided with, and there shall be maintained therein, suitable and separate water closets for men and women for the convenience of the patrons of said theater.
-Said closets shall be continuously kept open for the use for a period of fifteen minutes next proceeding the commencement of any entertainment or performance in said theater until the close thereof.
+of the aisles excepting the space in the rear of the last row of seats.
+SECTION 199.
+WATER CLOSETS.-Every theater shall be provided with, and there shall be maintained therein, suitable and separate water closets for men and women for the convenience of the patrons of said theater.
+Said closets shall be continuously kept open for use for a period of fifteen (15) minutes next proceeding the commencement of any entertainment or performance in said theater and until the close thereof.